 - Ramp-Up Period: 100

 Samplers facilitate JMeter to deliver explicit types of requests to the server.
 It simulates a user’s request for a page from the target server.
-So that, to avail POST, GET, DELETE functions on a HTTP service, user can add HTTP Request sampler.
+So that, to avail POST, GET, DELETE functions on an HTTP service, the user can add HTTP Request sampler.

 Here we specify the configuration which we want to be applied to all the HTTP requests JMeter makes.